 Our breakfasts have gotten a little repetitive lately.
 On the weekends we've been having a lot of eggs in all shapes and forms - fried, scrambled, in a frittata - eggs eggs eggs!
-And for weekday breakfasts I always make an overnight soaked no-cook oatmeal – every. single. day.
+And for weekday breakfasts I always make an overnight oatmeal - every. single. day.

 This recipe below gave the most fluffiest lightest muffins I've ever tasted, they were almost cake-like in texture.
 Taking a bite felt like biting into a cloud (which is a good thing, if you're wondering!).